wp-plugins/rencontre/readme.txt

 When ready, go to admin panel and load the countries, load the profiles, set all parameters of the plugin and don't forget to save.

+In Settings / General, check the box 'Anyone can register' with role 'Subscriber'.

 **Quinto**

 Register as a member : Click Register, add login and email.